ethersphere/bee-docs/docs/advanced/persistence.md

 ## Global Pinning

-While [local pinning]() ensures that your own node does not delete files you have uploaded, nodes which store your chunks because they fall within their *neighbourhood of responsibility* may have deleted content which has not been recently accessed to make way for new chunks.
+While local pinning ensures that your own node does not delete files you have uploaded, nodes which store your chunks because they fall within their *neighbourhood of responsibility* may have deleted content which has not been recently accessed to make way for new chunks. -->

 ```info
 For more info on how chunks are distributed, persisted and stored within the network, read [The Book of Swarm](https://swarm-gateways.net/bzz:/latest.bookofswarm.eth/the-book-of-swarm-viktor-tron-v1.0-pre-release7.pdf).